erancie/portfolio/README.md

 </h1>

 ## 🚀 Take Off!
-**..and visit a showcase of front-end and full-stack web applications developed by Elliot Rancie.. .**
+**..and visit a showcase of front-end and full-stack web applications developed by Elliot Rancie:**

 https://elliotrancie.space/

 **Projects.**